Unboxed-Software/solana-course/content/rust-macros.md

 There are two different types of macros: declarative macros and procedural macros.

 -   Declarative macros are defined using the `macro_rules!` macro, which allows you to match against patterns of code and generate code based on the matching pattern.
--   Procedural macros, on the other hand, are defined using Rust code and have access to the Rust abstract syntax tree (AST), allowing them to manipulate and generate code at a finer level of detail.
+-   Procedural macros in Rust are defined using Rust code and operate on the abstract syntax tree (AST) of the input TokenStream, which allows them to manipulate and generate code at a finer level of detail.

 In this lesson, we'll focus on procedural macros, which are commonly used in the Anchor framework.